Jenny is a Team GB Age Group triathlete. She talks to Sundried about how she got into the sport and gives her top tips for those just starting out.

 Sunday: Long off road run, easy pace of up to 90 minutes and a swimming set with my swimming club.

 I try and do core and strength work 3 days of the week too.

 How often do you participate in triathlons?

 I'm still new to the triathlon game and getting used to the race scene.
-Qualifying races tend to be early season, so I try and do 2 or 3 of them and then wait till the end of the season for the internationals.
+Qualifying races tend to be early season, so I try to do 2 or 3 of them and then wait until the end of the season for the internationals.
 Triathlon races can be expensive so you have to plan carefully.
 To make sure I keep my race fitness, I will compete in swimming and running races all year round.

 How do you find the motivation to carry on training when you have setbacks / get injured?

-I used to find it really hard to keep positive when I was injured, it's hard when you can’t do what you love to stay motivated.
+I used to find it really hard to keep positive when I was injured; it's hard when you can’t do what you love to stay motivated.
 Seeing other people racing and doing well whilst you're sat on the sidelines isn't easy.
 But in the last year or so I have had a change of mindset and realised that being upset isn't going to speed up the recovery process, being stressed can slow it down if anything as your body isn't 100% focused on repairing itself!
 It's more important to take the rest you need, and do what you can.
 Concentrate on the discipline you can do or work on your transition skills or strength.
-That way you have the confidence you are doing everything you can do, so that when you are injury free you can crack on and get back to fitness again.
+That way you have the confidence you are doing everything you can do so that when you are injury-free you can crack on and get back to fitness again.